Lady Dimitrescu: Promotion and reception

 Several commentators discussed at length the reasons behind the character's popularity, with many identifying her unusually tall height as a key element drawing fan interest.
 Leon Hurley of GamesRadar+ observed that Dimitrescu was not the main villain of Village or its most important character, but nevertheless had become more prominent, popular, discussed, and imitated than was originally intended or expected.
 In light of the character's positive reception, Jess Kinghorn of GamesRadar suggested that the video game industry should be less fixated on youthfulness and feature older female characters with nuanced characterization.
 In December 2021, Ed Nightingale of Eurogamer described her as the "most memorable character of the year", saying that "Lady Dimitrescu embodies all of this, straddling the line between horror, sex, and camp."
 Conversely, she has received criticism for "overshadowing" the horror aspect of Village while having briefer screen time than many players may have anticipated.

 Commentators have suggested that some of the fan interest is erotic or sexual in nature, specifically feminine dominance.
 The character's popularity has indeed inspired a substantial amount of fan-made pornography and expressions of desire to participate in sexual or erotic fetishism.
 The character is said to have generated some interest in trampling, the act of being stepped on by a partner playing a sexually dominant role, in particular.
 Professional erotica writer Gemma Glitter attributed interest in the character to macrophilia, in this case a fascination with giant-sized women.
 Steven T. Wright from Input Mag reported that Lady Dimitrescu's sex appeal represents the fetishization of their body height for several real-life tall women, as she is considered to be "simultaneously a beacon of their own power and allure, and a painful reminder of the complex social stigmas society attaches to femme body shape".

 Awards

 Maggie Robertson earned multiple awards for her performance as Lady Dimitrescu.
 She won Best Performer at the 2021 Golden Joystick Awards, Best Performance at The Game Awards 2021, the Great White Way Award for Best Acting in a Game at the 11th Annual New York Game Awards, and the Outstanding Performance in a Drama, Supporting, award at the 21st annual NAVGTR Awards.
 At the 25th Annual D.I.C.E.
-Awards, Robertson accepted the award for Outstanding Achievement in Character on behalf of the Village development team in recognition for their collective work with Lady Dimitrescu.
+Awards, Robertson accepted the award for Outstanding Achievement in Character on behalf of the Village development team in recognition for their collective work with the performance, writing and design of Lady Dimitrescu.